turboMaCk/qtah/README.md

 ## Developing

+The Qtah `master` branch tracks the latest Hoppy release.
+There may also be a `next` branch which tracks unreleased Hoppy `master`.

-Patches welcome!
+Patches are welcome!
 Please enable the pre-commit hook at `scripts/git-pre-commit` which checks lint and copyright/license issues:

     $ ln -s ../../scripts/git-pre-commit .git/hooks/pre-commit